matrix-org/pantalaimon/README.md

 Usage
 =====

-While pantalaimon is a daemon, it is mean to be run as your own user.
+While pantalaimon is a daemon, it is meant to be run as your own user.
 It won't verify devices for you automatically, unless configured to do so, and requires user interaction to verify, ignore or blacklist devices.